irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Assault rifles:
 ### General AR updates
 * All DMR kits and some long barrels were reworked into "Armor piercing kits" that can penetrate shields, body armor and walls, but ammo pick up while using them is halved.
-Affected weapons: Car-4, AK74, AMR16, Gewehr3, KS12 (upper receiver).
+Affected weapons: Car-4, AK74, AK 7.62, Golden AK 7.62, AMR16, Gewehr3, KS12 (upper receiver).
 * About a third of all AR's had their rate of fire updated

 ### New attachments